noahlschneider/spotify_recently_added/README.md

 ## Create IAM Role

+Permissions needed depend on which secrets backend you choose.

 1. Create an IAM role (default name: `spotify_recently_added_role`) with:

     - Trusted entity type: AWS Service.
-    - Use case: Lambda.
+    - Use case: `Lambda`.
-    - Permissions: `SecretsManagerReadWrite` and `AWSLambdaBasicExecutionRole`.
+    - Permissions:  `AWSLambdaBasicExecutionRole` and `AmazonSSMReadOnlyAccess` (if using option A: SSM Parameter Store, default) or SecretsManagerReadWrite` (if using option B: Secret Manager).

 2. Note the role ARN — you’ll need it when creating the Lambda function.